CorentinTh/catalogger/README.md

 catalogger --help
 ```

+## Under the hood

+Its basically a groupBy around the `pnpm -r list --json` command, with some filtering and sorting.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.